This post may contain affiliate links. Please read my disclosure.

 And now I can't stop popping!

 It's delicious in chocolate quinoa crunch bars.
-And it's a great way to add protein to homemade granola bars or cereal for a quick breakfast.
+And it's a great way to add protein to homemade quinoa granola or granola bars for a quick breakfast.

 While many refer to quinoa as an ancient grain, it is a seed... a magical seed!
 And let me tell you why it is so special!
 Popped quinoa is: